Good Morning and Happy Friday,

 Jose never got the project off of the ground and sadly he was killed a few years later.
 He had taken a short term contract flying a Robertson helicopter for the US Forestry Service doing a survey out West.
-I am not sure what happened but I was told he lost power, and when he tried to land in a small open area things went wrong.
-Jose was only forty but he had followed a road less traveled and lived his life, his way.
+I am not totally sure what happened but I was told he lost power, and when he tried to land in a small open area things went bad.
+Jose was only fifty, maybe fifty two, but he had followed a road less traveled and lived his life, his way.
 He was a great guy and will be missed by all who knew him.

 God Bless you Jose and I hope your son will follow your road less traveled.
 The world of aviation needs more people like you, to point to, and perhaps others will follow your example and make their dreams a reality.